ctarmor/CarlosGameOfLife/README.md

 ## Run command
 node [start.js](https://github.com/ctarmor/CarlosGameOfLife/blob/master/start.js)

-The is recursive method, runGeneration(), using a setTieout() of 1 second.
-Lower the timeout if you want to see it rendering faster.
+There is a recursive method, runGeneration(), using a setTieout() of 1 second.
+Lower the timeout for faster rendering.

 ## Implemention Overview